weaveworks-guides/weave-net-legacy/spring-boot-weave-service-discovery/README.md

+---
+layout: guides
-# Service Discovery with Weave and Spring #
+title: "Service Discovery with Weave for Dockerized Spring Apps"
+description: |
+  In this example we will demonstrate how Weave allows you to quickly deploy a containerised microservice based Java application, developed in Spring with simple service discovery using Weave Run.
+No modifications are required to your application.
+tags: weave, docker, cli, vagrant, virtualbox, dns, ipam, spring, java, ubuntu, microservices, http
+permalink: /guides/language/java/framework/spring/index.html

+---

 ## What you will build ##

 Weave allows you to focus on developing your application, rather than your infrastructure.

-In this example we will demonstrate how Weave allows you to quickly deploy a microservice based application, developed in Spring with simple service discovery using WeaveRun.
+In this example we will demonstrate how Weave allows you to quickly deploy a microservice based application, developed in Spring with simple service discovery using [Weave Run](/run).
 No modifications are required to your application.

 We have derived this example from the official [_'Spring Boot with Docker'_](https://spring.io/guides/gs/spring-boot-docker/) guide.